iiab/iiab-admin-console/roles/console/files/help/ContentMenus.rst

 **Show Description** - By unchecking this field you can cause the description not to be shown in the menu links.

+**Show Extra Description** - By unchecking this field you can cause the extra description not to be shown in the menu links.

 **Show Sub-menu** - By unchecking this field you can cause the full sub-menu not to be shown in the menu links.

+**Show Footnote** - By unchecking this field you can cause the footnote not to be shown in the menu links.

 The following apply to both layouts: